 George Greene III, PE, PhD

-George Greene III, PE, PhD, is the co-founder and Executive Chair of Water Mission.
-In this role, he leads the strategic direction of Water Mission along with the board of directors, while also continuing to actively direct strategic key projects.
-Additionally, Dr. Greene serves as the Chair of the Board of Directors of the Global Water Center, an independent 501(c)3 founded by Water Mission.
-The Global Water Center’s mission is to end the global water crisis by developing collaboration among global organizations, incentivizing and equipping them to work to internationally accepted standards.
+George Greene III, PE, PhD, is the co-founder of Water Mission and spent more than two decades in leadership roles as CEO and Executive Chair.
+Under his guidance, Water Mission grew into a global organization serving people in 60 countries.
+Additionally, Dr. Greene serves as co-founder and CEO of the Global Water Center, an independent 501(c)3 established by Water Mission.
+The Global Water Center’s mission is to end the global water crisis by developing collaboration among global organizations, incentivizing, and equipping them to work to internationally accepted standards.

 Prior to co-founding Water Mission with his wife, Molly, in 2001, Dr. Greene founded General Engineering Laboratories (GEL), serving as CEO and chief engineer for 20 years.
 Dr. Greene led the company to become one of the largest privately-held environmental laboratories in the United States.
 In addition, Dr. Greene has worked as a chemical process design engineer at Lurgi in Frankfurt, Germany, and as the team leader of the Residuum Conversion Math Modelling Team at Exxon Research and Engineering.